web

 RRCDescription

 RRC 400 Soft Decline – Fraud – Fraud score exceeds AFS threshold.
-Review before capturing.
+Review before capture.

 Procedure / Merchant Action Steps